-One night, as I got home and walked through the front door, my phone buzzed.
-It was an email from Mia with huge news: Schmidt’s had been accepted to Anthropologie.
+One night, as I walked through the front door at home, my phone buzzed.
+It was an email from Mia with huge news: Schmidt’s had been accepted into Anthropologie.
 I couldn’t believe it.
 It’d been a year since I rebranded, and landing Anthropologie felt like real validation the investment had been worth it.
 Schmidt’s not only worked, but it looked beautiful enough to sit on shelves at a place like Anthropologie.
 As I read the words on my screen, Oliver, who’d heard me come through the door, ran up with a big smile on his face, arms outstretched.
 “Mommy!” he exclaimed.
 I dropped down to my knees and pulled him close to my chest, wrapping my arms around him.
 The timing was perfect; we celebrated the moment together.

-Oliver was almost four years old now, in pre-school, and forever blowing me away with his sweetness, curiosity, creativity, and charm—more so with each day.
+Oliver was almost four years old now, in preschool, and forever blowing me away with his sweetness, curiosity, creativity, and charm—more so with each day.
 Recently I’d found huge crayon marks on a wall in the living room (he loved to draw).
 When I called Oliver over and asked, “What did you use to draw on the walls?” he looked at me with his big hazel eyes and said, “My imagination.”
 It was all I could do not to burst into laughter.
-I had to hand it to him; the kid certainly was imaginative.
+I had to hand it to him—the kid certainly was creative.
 With my work days becoming longer and longer, I worried about having enough time and energy for Oliver.
-Even though my schedule was relatively flexible, being an entrepreneur could be all-consuming (even in this moment, I was thinking, If we can get Anthropologie, that means we need to go after Urban Outfitters).
+Even though my schedule was relatively flexible, being an entrepreneur could be all-consuming (even at the moment I found out we got Anthropologie, I was thinking, If we can get them, that means we need to go after Urban Outfitters).
 What helped was routine.
 I was strict with myself about sitting down for dinner every night with Chris and Oliver, and maintaining a nightly bedtime ritual with Oliver, without fail.
 It created stability for all of us (and maybe even soothed me as much as it did Oli).

 As 2013 wound to a close, I at last set up a business bank account and digital bookkeeping system (Quickbooks), recognizing that I needed to handle payroll in a more organized, systematic way, especially for taxes.
 It also allowed me to accept retailer payments by credit card for the first time (though many still sent in paper checks).
-Up to that point, I’d been that person standing at the ATM depositing a huge stack of paper checks one by one while a line formed behind me, acknowledging everyone’s annoyance with an uncomfortable chuckle and “almost done!”
+Up to that point, I’d been that person standing at the ATM depositing a huge stack of paper checks one by one, while a line formed behind me, acknowledging everyone’s annoyance with an uncomfortable chuckle and “Almost done!”
 I had also been buying all raw materials with my personal money and wasn’t closely tracking profit.
 (And yes, this problematic style of record-keeping caused major headaches later.)
 Thanks to my new system, I was able to calculate that I’d sold $132,000 worth of deodorant in 2013.
 And with new accounts like Anthropologie coming in, I knew I was about to sell far more.
 I took Ben and Alex out for a drink at O’Malley’s, the dive bar around the corner, to celebrate.
 It was Schmidt’s first company holiday party.

-What to make of it:
+What to make of it